sanathNU/TechnicaInsania/_posts/2025-05-24-Thoughts-on-Narlikar.md

 > "Used to be, folks’d tear shit down just to know how it worked.
 Now they just wait for the update."

+Narlikar didn't say it like that, obviously.
+But that's the energy his book left me with.

 ---
 The book taught me to think differently.
 What I’ve got here is a reflection of a reminiscence of that shift.
 Twenty years from now I might come back to this and feel a faint ripple, like some sediment I didn’t notice back then that still managed to shift the shape of the river just a little.
 I know I’m judging an entire career, a lifetime of thoughts, ideas, and books from just a few pages.

 But I think I’m judging right.

 Which brings me to why I wrote all this in the first place…